utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/private-network-requests.md

 ### Requesting to add a workspace from the workbench

 [Workspace Editors](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) can request to add workspaces to your Private API Network from the workbench.
+API Network Managers and Folder Managers can [add a workspace](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#adding-a-workspace-from-the-workbench).

 1. Open the workspace you want to add to the Private API Network.
 1. In the workspace overview, select <img alt="Workspace settings icon" src="https://assets.postman.com/postman-docs/v10/icon-sliders-v10.jpg#icon" width="24px"> **Workspace Settings**.